chamburr/modmail/web/content/faq.md

 Yes. you can.

+# How do the AI features work?

+Experimental AI features currently include conversation summary and generated response, and are available to premium users only.
+Conversation summary is shown alongside of transcript, while generated response will use conversation context and your custom prompts to craft a response.
+An external service, Groq, is used for all AI features.

+# Will you train models with my data when using AI features?

+Each time an AI feature is used, the context of the current conversation will be sent to Groq for processing, together with various prompts.
+Neither ModMail nor Groq will retain your data or train any models with the data.
+Furthermore, all AI features can be disabled.

 # Is the bot open source?

 Yes!
 See https://github.com/chamburr/modmail.
 However, we will not provide any help for